TheOdinProject/curriculum/nodeJS/express/controllers.md

 - `req` - The request object, which represents the incoming HTTP request.
 - `res` - The response object, which represents the HTTP response that will be sent back to the client.
-- `next` - The function that pass the control to the *next* middleware (We'll get to this later).
+- `next` - The function that pass the control to the next middleware in the chain (we'll get to this later).
 This is optional.

 A middleware can perform various tasks, such as: